What stops you from making your solo dream trip a real trip?

 - Research.
 Expand your dream by reading the Destination section of Solo Traveler.
 Thanks to dozens of our readers, we have posts on hundreds of destinations – all recommended by solo travelers.
 You'll discover, through others, just how fantastic your trip will be.
 If you haven't already, join the Solo Travel Society, our Facebook community.
-You will be part of a group of 250,000 solo travelers around the world who ask questions and share tips, advice, and encouragement about travel every day.
+You will be part of a group of more than 250,000 solo travelers around the world who ask questions and share tips, advice, and encouragement about travel every day.

 - Plan.
 Bare-bones logistics is all you really need (though I respect those who pull together more).
 You need to know how you'll get there, where you will stay the first night, and how you will manage your money.
 Beyond that, planning is all about your comfort level.
 Read:

 - Solo Travel Planning: Detailed Guide for Planning a Solo Trip So you’re planning to travel alone.
 Here are the keys to great solo travel trip planning plus plenty of convenient resources.

 - Culinary Travel: Top Tips for Food and Wine Travel Planning A bit of research can really pay off for solo travelers who enjoy the culinary side of their trips.
 Here are Tracey's best tips for food and wine travel planning.